Sacred Space Meditation.

 - Take your time to get to know this place and as you visit regularly it will build up positive energy for you.
 See if you can create a natural virtual altar here, something that you can use to put special objects that you find around here.

 - All kinds of shamanic work can be done here.
 There could also be a place where you can enter the earth, like a hollow tree trunk or a cave.
-In this way, you are able to access the middle world, upper world and the lower world.
+In this way, you are able to access the middle world, upper world, and lower world.

 - In this special safe place, you are able to speak with your guides, your higher self, your shadow self, your inner child and deal with whatever is needed in order to come back into balance.